8 Easy Habits to Make You Healthier and HappierPosted

-All of us aim to be happy and healthy, and it begins with creating habits that are good for your health and mind.
-Having quality of life is equally as important as having a long life.
+All of us should aim to be happy and healthy, and it begins with creating habits that are good for our health and mind.
+Having quality of life is as important as having a long life.
 However, many of us find it challenging to find a balance between the two.

 We've selected eight good habits that we feel are essential to making you healthier and happier.
 They are simple to achieve and will provide you with a whole heap of benefits.

 - Eat Well